New Student Advising & Registration

 It is recommended that you take the necessary placements as soon as possible.

-3. Schedule Your New Student Advising and Registration Session
+3. Schedule Your New Student Advising and Registration Appointment

 The session will be comprised of: